moussaclarke/hobbes/README.md

 nlx wrangler pages deploy dist
 ```

 The env vars will need to be set up manually in the cloudflare dashboard.
-They keys need to be prefixed with "NUXT_" for them to be picked up as runtime env vars.
+The keys need to be prefixed with "NUXT_" for them to be picked up as runtime env vars. `NUXT_DAV_PASSWORD`, `NUXT_DAV_USER` and `NUXT_EMAIL_API_KEY` should be secrets.

 The app also needs to be secured behind Cloudflare Access - it relies on cookie headers set by Cloudflare Access to get the email of the currently authenticated user.
 If you need more than 50 users you'll have to upgrade to a paid Cloudflare Access plan.

+It also needs Cloudflare Workers AI to provide subjective issue validation and feedback.
+The "Workers AI" binding needs to be enabled on the project and assigned to the `AI` name.

+## Transactional Email Service

+I use [resend](https://resend.com/), which has a generous free tier.
+This is currently the only supported service, however it should be pretty straightforward to support other services by implementing an appropriate `emailProvider`.

+## Project Prompt

+The project prompt configuration item tells the llm a bit about the client project when formulating the issue submission feedback.
+You can also use it to inject any other text into the prompt in case you need to nudge its response.

+You can see the one I used on a specific client project in `.env.example` - I had to specifically tell it that the project didn't have any concept of plugins or it would consistently hallucinate irrelevant plugin-related feedback

+You can experiment with the [playground](https://playground.ai.cloudflare.com/) a bit to see what comes back.
+See `server/utils/validateFormWithLLM.ts` to check out the rest of the prompt.

 ## Todo